What is jsontp?

 - though this was sent in the

-message, so that the client can verify that the server is responding to the correct request, and the data has not been mangled in transit, or mistaken by the server
+requestmessage, it is also sent in theresponsemessage, so that the client can verify that the server is responding to the correct request, and the data has not been mangled in transit, or mistaken by the server

 - the headers to send with the response